 The United States Attorney's Office for the District of Maine is one of 93 United States Attorney Offices within the 50 states, Guam, Puerto Rico, and the Virgin Islands.
 Our District consists of approximately 50 permanent staff positions including Assistant United States Attorneys, Paralegal Specialists, Legal Assistants and a variety of other professional and support positions.
 We also have an internship program for law students, college and high school students.
 Employees are located within our main office in Portland and our branch office located in Bangor.
+The United States Attorney’s Office for the District of Maine is an agency that embraces equal employment opportunity (EEO) and inclusiveness.
+We welcome individuals from diverse backgrounds and ensure that no applicant for employment or employees of our agency are denied equal opportunity because of race, color, religion, national origin, sex, age, sexual orientation, disability (physical or mental), gender identity, protected genetic information, pregnancy, status as a parent, marital status, political affiliation, or any other nonmerit-based factor.

 Attorney and Support Positions: